Michelle Thomas: Health and death

 In August 1997, Thomas was diagnosed with a rare cancer, an intra-abdominal desmoplastic small-round-cell tumor (DSRCT).
 Thomas never smoked or drank alcohol, and was a vegetarian.
 Her mother added that "they'd give her a sedation that was supposed to put her out for 20 minutes and she'd be asleep for four days.
 Her body couldn't take it."
 Thomas underwent surgery to remove a lemon-sized tumor in early 1998.
 She underwent surgery again in October 1998 after a second cancerous growth ruptured.
-After being released from a Los Angeles hospital, Thomas flew to her mother’s home in Weehawken, New Jersey, to spend Thanksgiving with her family.

-On December 23, 1998, at the age of 30, Thomas died as a result of a desmoplastic tumor in New York City, at Manhattan's Memorial Sloan-Kettering Cancer Center.
-Malcolm-Jamal Warner, Thomas' longtime friend and former boyfriend, was among those at her bedside.
+On December 23, 1998, at the age of 30, Thomas died as a result of a desmoplastic tumor in New York City, at Manhattan's Memorial Sloan Kettering Cancer Center.
+Malcolm-Jamal Warner, Thomas's longtime friend and former boyfriend, was among those at her bedside.
 On December 26, 1998, a Muslim funeral service was held, per her request.
 She was buried in New Jersey.